mendeljacks/orma/README.md

 </tr>
 </table>

 In some cases, Orma can't figure out the correct foreign key.
-For example, if the users entity has both a billing_address_id and shipping_address_id that reference an addresses entity, then nesting addresses onto users is ambiguous.
-In this case the $foreign_key keyword can be used to choose a foreign key, and the entities can be renamed so that they can both exist on the same result object.
-Note that $foreign_key should always be on the more deeply nested entity, in this case addresses.
+For example, if the users entity has both a billing_address_id and shipping_address_id that reference an addresses entity, then Orma doesn't know which foreign key it should use.
+In this case the $foreign_key keyword can be used to choose one.
+Entity renaming can be used to allow multiple subqueries to fetch from the same entity.
+Note that $foreign_key should always be on the lower (more deeply nested) entity, which in this case is addresses:

 <table>
 <tr>
-<th> Query </th> <th> Response </th>
+<th> Query </th> <th> Result </th>
 </tr>
 <tr>
 <td>